-Victims of domestic or dating violence or stalking are also encouraged, but not required, to report these crimes to the Boston College Police Department, who will assist the victim as described above and notify the victim about his or her legal options.
-In addition to pursuing a criminal complaint or pursuing a complaint under applicable University policy, victims of sexual violence may seek a restraining order under civil law to prevent further abuse.
+The Boston College Police Department will also notify the student or employee about his or her legal options.
+In addition to pursuing a criminal complaint or pursuing a complaint under applicable University policy, students or employees who experience sexual violence may seek a restraining order under civil law to prevent further abuse.
 Under Massachusetts law, victims of dating or domestic violence may be entitled to obtain an abuse prevention order under Chapter 209A of the Massachusetts General Laws, and victims of stalking or harassment may be entitled to obtain a harassment prevention order under Chapter 258E of the Massachusetts General Laws.
 These orders require the abuse or harassment to cease and can include no contact and stay-away requirements.
 They may be issued without prior notice to the abuser or harasser if there is a substantial likelihood of immediate danger of abuse or harassment.
-The Boston College Police will assist victims in pursuing these orders.
+The Boston College Police will assist students and employees in pursuing these orders.
+Any student or employee may inform the Boston College Police of the issuance of any protective order related to domestic violence or harassment.
+BCPD will notify University administrators as appropriate to help ensure that the order is enforced on campus.

-Boston College recognizes the importance of offering support, counseling, and assistance to victims of sexual violence.
-Appropriate interim measures to help assure the safety and wellbeing of a student victim will be offered through the Office of Student Conduct and the Student Affairs Title IX Coordinator.
-These measures may include a University no-contact or stay-away order.
-The University will provide the victim with written notification of his or her options, including information about pursuing a complaint within the University, information about filing a criminal complaint, information about filing for a restraining order, and information about pursuing these options at the same time.
-This notification will also include information on how to seek reasonably available changes to academic, living, transportation and working situations, as well as a listing of resources and supportive services available on-and off-campus, including counseling, health, mental health, victim advocacy, legal assistance, visa and immigration assistance, student financial aid, and other available services.
+Boston College strongly encourages students and employees who experience sexual misconduct to report it to the University.
+The University will provide the complainant with written notification of his or her options, including information about pursuing a complaint within the University, information about filing a criminal complaint, information about filing for a restraining order, and information about pursuing these options at the same time.
+This notification will also include information on how to seek reasonably available changes to academic, living, transportation and working situations, as well as a listing of resources and supportive services available on-and offcampus, including counseling, health, mental health, victim advocacy, legal assistance, visa and immigration assistance, student financial aid, and other available services.
 A list of available on- and off- campus resources, many of which are available to students and employees, is included in the Student Sexual Misconduct Policy.